timescale/docs/getting-started/services.md

 # Create your first $SERVICE_LONG

-To start using $CLOUD_LONG for your database, you need to take the following steps:

-1. Create a $COMPANY account: register in $CONSOLE to get a centralized point to administer and interact with your data.
-1. Create a $SERVICE_LONG, that is, a PostgreSQL database instance, powered by [$TIMESCALE_DB][timescaledb], built for production, and extended with cloud features like transparent data tiering to object storage.
-1. Establish a connection with your newly created service to run queries on it and migrate your data from other sources, if necessary.
-1. Create a standard PostgreSQL table in your service and convert it into a [hypertable][hypertables].

-   Anything you can do with regular PostgreSQL tables, you can do with hypertables, just with better performance and improved user experience for time-series data.

-This page takes you through those steps.

-## $SERVICE_LONG types

 $CLOUD_LONG offers the following PostgreSQL optimized database services:

 - **Time-series and Analytics**: a $TIMESCALE_DB instance optimized for your